NCICCGPO/gdan-tmp-models/README.md

 	--cancer <cancer>
 ```

-An optional argument of `--delete_i_col` can be included.
-An optional argument to inform which column to remove (0 based indexing).
-Use if a meta-data column is in data.
+If the data contains a meta-data column, use the option argument `--delete_i_col` to delete the specified column (where *n* is an integer with zero-based indexing).
 If not specified, then will run with no column deletions.

 ### Quantile Rescaling